Importance sampling for a simple Markovian intensity model using subsolutions: Introduction

+We note that although the motivation for this particular model comes from credit risk, the problem under consideration fits into the more general context of Monte Carlo methods for \PN{Markov jump processes} with mean-field characteristics, as a large part of the analysis does not depend on the specific form of the jump intensities.

-The paper is organized as follows.
-In Section \ref{sec:Model} we introduce the Markovian intensity model for credit risk, associated stochastic processes and probabilities of interest.
-Section \ref{sec:LD} reviews large deviation results for the type of Markov processes used to model the number of defaults in a portfolio.
-Importance sampling, particularly for the type of Markov processes defined in Section \ref{sec:Model}, and the relevant measure of efficiency is discussed in Section \ref{sec:IS}.
-In Section \ref{sec:Subsol} we discuss the notion of subsolutions, the connection between efficient importance sampling and Hamilton-Jacobi (HJ) equations and construct subsolutions to the HJ equation associated with the model under consideration.
-In Section \ref{sec:Performance} theoretical results on the performance of importance sampling algorithms based on subsolutions are proved.
-In particular, asymptotic optimality for the proposed algorithm, for certain choices of parameter values in the credit risk model, follow as a corollary.
-Lastly, in Section \ref{sec:Numerics} numerical experiments are presented that illustrate the performance of the proposed importance sampling algorithms.
-For completeness, the Appendix contains a formal derivation of the HJ equation of Section \ref{sec:Subsol}.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:Model} we introduce the relevant Markovian intensity model for credit risk, associated stochastic processes and probabilities of interest.
+Section \ref{sec:LD} reviews large deviation results for the type of Markov processes under consideration.
+In Section \ref{sec:IS} we review the basics of importance sampling for processes of the type described in Section \ref{sec:Model}, including the relevant measure of efficiency, and describe how efficient algorithms are linked to subsolutions of Hamilton-Jacobi equations.
+The main result of the Section, Theorem \ref{thm:asymptOpt}, quantifies the performance of algorithms constructed from subsolutions.
+In Section \ref{sec:Subsol} we construct efficient algorithms in the multi-dimensional setting.
+Lastly, in Section \ref{sec:Numerics} we present numerical experiments that illustrate the performance of the proposed importance sampling algorithms.
+For completeness, Appendix \ref{sec:Isaacs} contains a formal derivation of the Hamilton-Jacobi equation of Section \ref{sec:IS}.